wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 29 Now the strong hold of McHenry lieth about fifteen furlongs from the city ; and the name of the chief captain thereof was Armistead , a man of courage.

-30 And when the strong vessels of the king drew nigh urrto the fort , they cast their rockets and their bomb-shells into it plentifully , and strove hard to drive the men of Columbia away.
+30 And when the strong vessels of the king drew nigh unto the fort , they cast their rockets and their bomb-shells into it plentifully , and strove hard to drive the men of Columbia away.

 31 But the gallant Armistead let the destroying engines loose upon them , without mercy ; and they cast out their thunders , winged with death , among the servants of the king.